Powerlearnproject/se-day1-assignment-OlusegunAdewale/README.md

 ---

 ### **8. Explain the different types of testing and their importance in software quality assurance.**
-1. **Unit Testing:**
-   - Tests individual components to ensure they function correctly.
+1. **Unit Testing:** Tests individual components to ensure they function correctly.
-   - Ensures that small units of code work as expected.

-2. **Integration Testing:**
-   - Tests the interaction between different modules.
+2. **Integration Testing:** Tests the interaction between different modules.
-   - Ensures that data flows correctly across modules.

-3. **System Testing:**
-   - Tests the entire software system as a whole.
+3. **System Testing:** Tests the entire software system as a whole.
-   - Ensures performance, usability, and security.

-4. **Acceptance Testing:**
-   - Tests if the system meets business requirements.
+4. **Acceptance Testing:** Tests if the system meets business requirements.
-   - Determines whether the software is ready for deployment.

 ---

 ## **#Part 2: Introduction to AI and Prompt Engineering**

-### **1. Define prompt engineering and discuss its importance in interacting with AI models.**
+### **1. Define Prompt Engineering and discuss its importance in interacting with AI models.**
-**Prompt engineering** is the process of designing and refining prompts to guide AI models to generate specific and accurate responses.
+**Prompt Engineering** is the process of designing and refining prompts to guide AI models to generate specific and accurate responses.

 **Importance:**
 - **Improved user experience:** Helps the AI generate accurate answers with fewer attempts.